OK-GLI

+The aircraft was subsequently put on exhibit in Australia (2000), Bahrain (2002) and since 2008 has been on exhibit at the Technik Museum Speyer in Germany.

 Construction

-The development of the Buran began in the late 1970s as a response to the U.S. Space Shuttle program.
+The development of the Buran vehicles by the Soviet Union began in the late 1970s as a response to the Space Shuttle program of the United States.
 The construction of the orbiters began in 1980, and by 1984 the first full-scale Buran was rolled out.
 The first suborbital test flight of a scale-model took place as early as July 1983.
 As the project progressed, five additional scale-model flights were performed.

 The OK-GLI (Buran Analog BST-02) test vehicle ("Buran aerodynamic analogue") was constructed in 1984.
 It was fitted with four AL-31 jet engines mounted at the rear (the fuel tank for the engines occupied a quarter of the cargo bay).
 This Buran could take off under its own power for flight tests, in contrast to the American Enterprise test vehicle, which was entirely unpowered and relied on an air launch.

-The jets were used to take off from a normal landing strip, and once it reached a designated point, the engines were cut and the OK-GLI glided back to land.
-This provided invaluable information about the handling characteristics of the Buran design, and significantly differed from the carrier plane/air drop method used by the US and the Enterprise test craft.
+The jet engines were used to take off from a normal landing strip, and once it reached a designated point, the engines were shut down and the OK-GLI glided back to land.
+This provided valuable test data about the handling characteristics of the Buran design.
+The powered-engine approach significantly differed from the carrier plane/air drop method used by the US and the Enterprise test craft.